- Elgar original reference

 Chapter 24: Intention to Quit: Evidence from Managers and Professionals in Small and Medium-Sized Enterprises

-Terry H. Wagar and James D. Grant Introduction Although there is a considerable amount of literature examining both intention to quit one’s job and actual quit behaviour, most of the research has been carried out at the individual level of analysis.
+24 Intention to quit: evidence from managers and professionals in small and medium-sized enterprises Terry H. Wagar and James D. Grant Introduction Although there is a considerable amount of literature examining both intention to quit one’s job and actual quit behaviour, most of the research has been carried out at the individual level of analysis.
 Researchers are now placing considerable attention on the association between human resource management (HRM) practices and the performance of the ﬁrm (Bae and Lawler, 2000; Wood, 1999; Wright et al., 2005), aspects of employee voice (Colvin, 2003), and organizational downsizing and restructuring (Cameron, 1994; Chadwick et al., 2004; Freeman, 1999; Littler and Innes, 2003).
 In this chapter we examine these issues and investigate their impact on the intention of small business managers and professionals to quit their job.
 This has important implications for continued and sustained growth in SMEs.
 Literature review Employee turnover There is substantial literature (in excess of 1500 studies) on turnover in the organizational sciences, with the primary focus on individual-level predictors of turnover.
 While researchers looking at individual-level predictors generally acknowledge the distinction between voluntary and involuntary turnover, many organization-level turnover studies collapse ‘voluntary’ and ‘involuntary’ turnover into a single category (Shaw et al., 1998).
 Quitting or voluntary turnover refers to an individual employee’s decision to leave an organization, whereas involuntary turnover, variously termed termination, discharge or dismissal represents an employer’s decision to end the employment relationship.
-High quit rates have been of particular interest in the literature because of a number of associated direct and indirect costs.
-Direct costs can raise labour costs (Batt...
+High quit rates have been of particular interest in the literature because of a...